 As great as Windows 10 OS is, updating it is not as great as it should be.
 The process of upgrading your Windows to the latest Windows 10 version is fraught with several challenges.
-Users of this OS often complain of several errors with one of the them being “we couldn’t create a new partition error” message.
-This type of error can stop you from installing this OS altogether but we want to help you overcome this challenge hence our decision to compile this easy to use tutorial.
+Users of this OS often complain of several errors with one of them being "we couldn't create a new partition error" message.
+This type of error can stop you from installing this OS altogether, but we want to help you overcome this challenge, hence our decision to compile this easy to use tutorial.

 We couldn't create a new partition is an error commonly reported in these forms when users are trying to upgrade their Windows system

 Below we have provided a detailed process of how to fix this error.
-Go through them carefully and if you must use any of the solutions make sure you follow the steps as they are spelt out
+Go through them carefully and if you must use any of the solutions make sure you follow the steps as they are spelled out

 Before you use Diskpart, disconnect all external drives from your PC.
-Also make sure you have a backup created for your files as this step will erase all the files on your drive.
+Also, make sure you have a backup created for your files as this step will erase all the files on your drive.
 Follow these steps.

 disk 0 assign (press enter)

 disk 0 format is=ntfs quick (press enter)

 disk 0 active (press enter)

 To fix this error another option you can use is to set the partition to primary.
 A Diskpart tool can be used to do this using the same steps listed in the first solution above.
 After starting the Diskpart tool, follow these steps.